 “FSRU Toscana” is permanently anchored to the seabed through an advanced mooring system, with a single point of rotation at the bow in order to allow the ship to move around the mooring turret, therefore being able to adapt to different sea weather conditions.

-Maximum authorized regasification capacity: 3.75 billion Sm3/year and 15 million Sm3/day.
+Maximum authorized regasification capacity: 5 billion Sm3 per year.

 The Terminal is equipped with a WOBBE Index Corrector installed on board, that enables to receive almost all the LNG produced in the world; therefore it is possible to meet the limits required by the Italian gas grid operator.